by Jim Goodman

 Originally the Yi script contained 1840 letters, but with a few thousand regional variants.
 In the 1970s the government sponsored a project to standardize the script, based on that used by the Nosuo Yi in the Liangshan Mountains in Xichang, Sichuan and Ninglang County, Yunnan.
 Besides the regional and dialect differences, there was also a problem with the Nosuo Yi books.
 In this Yi stronghold feuding was traditionally part of Yi life.
 The bìmaws sometimes tried to protect the information in their books, like the spells and magical formulas, which might fall into enemy hands, by writing it in code, making up their own variations of the traditional letters.

 In Xishuangbanna, the Dai Lu adopted the alphabet introduced by invading armies from Lanna in northern Thailand in the 14th century.
-It was based on the Pali alphabet of India, though somewhat more cursive, and resembles the one used in Burmese today.
+Though somewhat more cursive, it resembles the Burmese script used today.
 As in other Buddhist Dai areas, boys in the villages entered the monastery at an early age and monks there taught them how to read and write.
 The longer they stayed the more literate they became.
 The Dai script was used for all religious manuscripts, most of which were Buddhist sutras.
 But the manuscripts also covered folklore, history, mathematics, medical knowledge, astrology and farmers’ almanacs.

 Elsewhere, with the non-literate minorities, the Chinese introduced alphabets based on English letters, using letters, rather than diacritical marks, to indicate tones.
 They were not the first to do so.
 Western missionaries like Pollard in the northeast and Fraser in the far west, had introduced alphabets for the Miao language of western Guizhou and northeast Yunnan and the Lisu language in Baoshan and Nujiang.
 They also employed English letters, but differently than the Chinese did later on.